-Difference Between a Lethargic Dog and a Tired Dog?
+Differences Between a Lethargic Dog and a Tired Dog?

-Causes why Dogs would be Lethargic?
+What Causes Dogs to be Lethargic?

 Dogs of All Ages

-Young puppies can suffer from hypoglycemia (low blood sugar), which can cause profound lethargy.
-This is most common in pups less than 4 months of age and in toy breeds.
-Their livers do not have the reserves to increase blood sugar, especially if they aren’t eating well.
+Puppies, when young, can suffer from hypoglycemia (low blood sugar), which can cause incredible weakness.
+It is the most common issue in tiny puppies and pups less than four months of age.
+Their tiny livers don’t have the strength to help increase blood sugar, especially if the puppy is not eating and feeling energetic.

 Fluid in the lungs or abdomen

-Laryngeal paralysis (serious problem with the larynx)
+Laryngeal paralysis (a serious problem with the larynx)

 Drooling or Vomiting

-How Do Vets Treat Lethargic Dogs?
+How Do Vets Treat Lethargy in Dogs?

 When the dog arrives at the Vet office, he will first do a physical exam and check your dog’s gum colour, if the dog is hydrated, check vital signs with the heart and lungs, and do abdominal palpation to check if it is palatable, and also check the spine and joints.